Aar7/rickmorty_frontend/README.md

 # Rick and Morty Hub

-This webpage is features routing with responsive design, and was designed and built using React.js.
-It's goal is to give the users access to various trivia (character, location, and episode data) accessed via the [rickandmortyapi](https://rickandmortyapi.com/documentation).
+This webpage features routing with responsive design and was designed and built using React.js.
+Its goal is to give users access to various trivia (character, location, and episode data) via the rickandmortyapi.

-Responsive design is achieved via the use of media queries and other responsive styling attributes.
+Responsive design is achieved via media queries and other responsive styling attributes.

+I built this basic front-end application as my final project for the TripleTen Software Engineering bootcamp.

 ### Videos and screenshots